aliclark/generate-1password-throwaways/README.md

   --birth-year year     birth year, which will be rounded down to the nearest 5 years --birth-year-variance years
-                        number of random years to add or remove from birth year --email-service domain
+                        number of random years to add or remove from birth year --identities directory
-                        which domain to use for generated email addresses in the Notes field --uk                  use United Kingdom formatting, eg. for dates
+                        directory where the identity json files reside --uk                  use United Kingdom formatting, eg. for dates
 ```

 * The `birth-year` default is `1980`
 * The `birth-year-variance` default is `2`
-* The `email-service` default is `gmail.com`
+* The `identities` default is `data/identities`